bagaturchess/Bagatur/Sources/LearningImpl/readme.md

 # How to run

 If you want to run one of the supervised learning <a href="https://github.com/bagaturchess/Bagatur/tree/master/Sources/LearningImpl/src/bagaturchess/deeplearning/run">main classes</a> first you have to generate training chess positions with evaluations using the <a href="https://github.com/bagaturchess/Bagatur/tree/master/Sources/UCITracker">UCITracker project</a>, which saves these positions in a file.

 For that purpose you need a strong chess engine like Stockfish, Komodo, Houdini or other.
 Than use the UCITracker to run self-play games of this engine and track down the positions played and their evaluations so later a supervised learning can take place.

 # Interesting sources
 - <a href="https://github.com/bagaturchess/Bagatur/tree/master/Sources/LearningImpl/src/bagaturchess/deeplearning/run">Main classes</a>, which iterate the training set.
 They are for three different networks, which have different features.
 - <a href="https://github.com/bagaturchess/Bagatur/tree/master/Sources/LearningImpl/src/bagaturchess/deeplearning/impl/visitors">Position visitors</a>, which iterate the positions and apply the learning with training sets.
 They also print the current accuracy.
 - <a href="https://github.com/bagaturchess/Bagatur/tree/master/Sources/LearningImpl/src/bagaturchess/deeplearning/api">Utility classes</a>, which create the Multilayer perceptron and fill the initial input signals.

+# Details

+TBD